 Many accessible services are available throughout the visitor complex for individuals with disabilities.
 Please visit Information located at the main entrance to the visitor complex.
-Call 321.449.4443 for more information, 8 am - 6 pm EDT.
+Call 321.449.4443 for more information during normal operating hours.

-Accessible parking is located near the entrance of the Visitor Complex for a fee.
+Accessible parking is located near the entrance of the visitor complex.
 A valid parking permit is required, and a temporary disabled parking permit is available at any ticket window.

 Transportation and Attraction Access